ec-jrc/nrt/paper/paper.md

 Individual software is often primarily developed to support the research experiment and consequently not optimized for speed or deployment at scale.
 In addition, implementation in different programming languages or the absence of a common interface to operate the algorithm make interoperability and comparisons exercises challenging.
 The `nrt` package directly addresses these shortcomings by providing a standardized Application Programming Interface (API) to various near real-time disturbance detection approaches, all optimized for rapid computation and specifically designed for effective operational deployment.
+Furthermore, the API design is inspired by the highly successful scikit-learn library, considered the de-facto standard for machine learning in Python, and works seamlessly with xarray, the industry standard for representing spatio-temporal gridded data [@buitinck2013api].
+This ensures a familiar and efficient workflow for a broad range of users.